dean0256/machine-learning/README.md

 ## Project Overview

-- **MUST** research internet for document, or social like stackoverflow, github issue, reddit for help.
-Not guess the answer
-- **MUST** write test after implemented - but only write Business Logic tests, no need test for initialization.
-Handle Happy path, Edge cases (empty input, max values, boundary conditions), and Error conditions
-- **MUST** follow **solid** skill to implement code changes.
-- **NEVER** defer tech debt.
-Ensure no tech debt after any change
-- **MUST** use Bun for package management
 - **MUST** design UI for human read, not AI read.
 - **ALWAYS** reread lib document, not guess the answer
 - **MUST** follow existing coding patterns and styles